 Power Up Convertible Note - Effective August 28, 2018, the Company entered into a securities purchase agreement with Power Up Lending Group Ltd. ("Power Up"), pursuant to which Power Up purchased a convertible promissory note (the "August 2018 Power Up Note") from the Company in the aggregate principal amount of \$53,000.00, such principal and the interest thereon convertible into shares of the Company's common stock at the option of Power Up.
 The maturity date of the August 2018 Power Up Note is August 28, 2019.
 The August 2018 Power Up Note bears interest at a rate of 8% per annum, which interest may be paid by the Company in shares of its common stock, but shall not be payable until the August 2018 Power Up Note becomes payable, whether at the maturity date or upon acceleration or by prepayment, as described below.
 Power Up has the option to convert all or any amount of the principal face amount of the August 2018 Power Up Note, starting on February 24, 2019 and ending on the later of the maturity date and the date the Default Amount (as defined in the August 2018 Power Up Note), is paid if an event of default occurs, for shares of the Company's common stock at the then-applicable conversion price.
 The conversion price for the August 2018 Power Up Note is \$0.065, subject to certain adjustments.
-If the market price of the Company's common stock is greater than or equal to \$0.10, the conversion price shall be the greater of 65% of such market price and \$0.065.
+If the market price and \$0.065.
+If the market price is less than \$0.10, the conversion price shall be the greater of 65% of such market price and \$0.065.
 If the market price is less than \$0.10, the conversion price shall be the Variable Conversion Price (as defined in the August 2018 Power Up Note).
-Power Up is restricted from effecting a conversion if such conversion, along with other shares of the Company's common stock beneficially owned by Power Up and its affiliates, exceeds 4.99% of the outstanding shares of the Company's common stock.
+Power Up and its affiliates, exceeds 4.99% of the outstanding shares of the Company's common stock.
 The August 2018 Power Up Note may be prepaid by the Company on the terms set forth in the note.